Fakez/microservice-test/README.md

 - user (email, password)
 - great places to work (name, country)

-The mock API is used to register an user and retrieve and update great places in the database.
+The mock API is used to register an user and also to retrieve and update great places in the database.

 # Production server
 Both mock and auth APIs are already in production.
 They were containerized via Docker and are running in an Ubuntu instance in AWS EC2.